phynxinferno/SchooLFG/README.md

 # SchooLFG
-LFG-type system for organising study sessions and staying on top of schoolwork powered by crowd-sourced data from Google's Classroom API v1
+LFG-type system for organising study sessions and staying on top of schoolwork powered by crowd-sourced data from Google's Classroom API v1 and DiscordJS v13